MakerPrepLA/makerprepla/lessons/lesson09/lesson9.md

 property = 'location';

 // At what key will we find the value "San Francisco"?
 // Test it out to make sure you're right. human[property] = 'San Francisco';
 ```

 #### Exercise 2:

-1. Create a variable called `myDreamLife` and assign to it an empty object
+1. Create a variable called `myDreamLife` and assign to it an empty object.
-2. Create a variable called `propertyKey` and assign to it the string value `"job"`
+2. Create a variable called `propertyKey` and assign to it the string value `"job"`.
 3. Use the `propertyKey` variable, not the literal string `"job"` to add a `job` property to your dream life object.
-Hint: `myDreamLife[propertyKey] = 'some job'`
+Hint: `myDreamLife[propertyKey] = 'some job'`.
 4. Create a variable `anotherPropertyKey` and give it a value "salary".
-5. Use `anotherPropertyKey`, not the literal string `"salary"`, to quantify the value of human life.
+5. Use `anotherPropertyKey`, not the literal string `"salary"`, to quantify the value of human life (i.e. a salary).
 6. What does `myDreamLife[propertyKey]` return?
 7. What does `myDreamLife["job"]` return?
-8. Assign a string `"car"` to the variable `nextProperty`
+8. Assign a string `"car"` to the variable `nextProperty`.
 9. Use the variable `nextProperty` to add your dream car to your dream life object.
 10. What does `myDreamLife[nextProperty]` return?
 11. What does `myDreamLife["car"]` return?